juanleston/Python-Web-Scraping/README.md

   ### 3.3 Create Spider:

-  Before creating the spider we need to determine where the specific data we want to scrape lives inside the website.
+  Before creating the spider we need to determine where does the specific data we want to scrape live.
 To do so, we are going to use Scrapy Shell which is an interactive environment that allows you to debug your scraping code without having to run the spider.

   In that sense, to access the Scrapy Shell open Command Line/Terminal and run the following code: